YuSugihara/RaIDeN/README.md

 - #### Reference genome (FASTA format)

     RaIDeN requires an assembled reference genome.
-If you are sure that the assembled reference genome contains a candidate gene, RaIDeN allows contiguous referece genome.
+This reference genome must contain a causal gene.
+If you are sure that the assembled reference genome contains the causal gene, RaIDeN allows contiguous (not chromosome-scale) referece genome.

-- #### RNA-seq to annotate genes (FASTQ format)
+- #### RNA-seq to annotate genes (paired FASTQ format)

+    RaIDeN requires RNA-seq to annotate genes.
+This RNA-seq must contain the causal gene because RaIDen analyzes only on the annotated genome region.
+RaIDeN allows multiple RNA-seq samples.

-- #### Whole genome sequences (FASTQ format)
+- #### Whole genome sequences (paired FASTQ format)